Peter Allgeier: Career

 Allgeier joined the U.S. Trade Representative in June 1980, as an international economist dealing with Asia, serving in 1981 as Director for Japanese Affairs.
 Between 1981 and 1985 he was Deputy Assistant Trade Representative for Asia and the Pacific.
 In 1985 he became Assistant Trade Representative for Asia and the Pacific.
 In 1989 he became Assistant Trade Representative for Europe and the Mediterranean.
 In 1995 he was appointed Associate U.S Trade Representative for the Western Hemisphere by USTR Mickey Kantor.
 As a U.S Trade Representative, Allgeier was accused of intimidating other countries to back down from tobacco control measures, including making efforts to get Korea and Taiwan to back down on marketing restrictions to children.

 Allgeier has conducted major trade negotiations with countries throughout Asia, Europe (including the former Soviet Union), the Middle East, Canada, Latin America, and the Caribbean, and in multilateral organizations, including the UN, WTO, and OECD.

 Allgeier was nominated by President George W. Bush as Deputy U.S.Trade Representative and confirmed by the United States Senate on May 26, 2001.
 He also served twice as Acting U.S. Trade Representative, during two transitions, in 2005 and in 2009.
 In 2005, he was appointed United States Ambassador to the World Trade Organization in Geneva.

 As President of C&M International, Allgeier lobbied against anti-smoking laws around the world.
 When questioned about Allgeier's lobbying, the CEO of British American Tobacco Australia would not comment on whether his company is directly connected to it.
 C&M International has a history of working with the tobacco industry, and has strong links to tobacco company Philip Morris.
 Allgeier has been described as the "private face" of the tobacco industry.
 According to Steve Cannane from the Australian Broadcasting Corporation, Allgeier turned down a request from Lateline in 2011 to comment on or be interviewed about his lobbying against anti-smoking laws.

 In 2020, Allgeier, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

-Personal life

-Allgeier was born in Orange, New Jersey and is married to Marsha Uehara of Honolulu, Hawaii.
-They have two sons and live in Falls Church, Virginia.